-- OK, we are set for the direction but what about the magnitude? - It is found that the magnitude of the force is directly proportional to - the current in the wire - The length of the wire in the magnetic field (if the field is uniform) - The strength of the magnetic field - The force also depends on the angle $\theta$ between the directions of the current and the magnetic field - When the wire is perpendicular to the field, the force is strongest - When the wire is parallel to the field, there is no force at all - Thus the force on current I in the wire w/length l in a uniform field B is Monday, Oct.
-24, 2005 F $\propto$ IIB sin $\theta$ 8
+- OK, we are set for the direction but what about the magnitude? - It is found that the magnitude of the force is directly proportional to - the current in the wire - The length of the wire in the magnetic field (if the field is uniform) - The strength of the magnetic field - The force also depends on the angle θ between the directions of the current and the magnetic field - When the wire is perpendicular to the field, the force is the strongest - When the wire is parallel to the field, there is no force at all - Thus the force on current I in the wire w/length l in a uniform field B is Monday, Mar.
+20, 2000 F \propto IIB sin θ Dr. Jaeboon Yu

-Dr. Jaehoon Yu